 How To Make Sweet Potato Fries in the Oven

 No need for splattering oil, these fries are made in the oven for an easy and nutritious dish!
 Here's what to do:

-- Place cut potatoes in a bowl and toss with seasonings, cornstarch, and oil.
+- Place cut potatoes in a bowl and toss with seasonings, cornstarch, and touch of oil.

 - Spread fries on a parchment lined baking sheet and bake until golden brown.